ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-5.md

 Now that you've onboarded an engine (and set its status to DEPLOYED), you can test the engine in a live Job, in aiWARE.

-One of the easiest ways to do this is, of course, to use the GraphQL Sandbox web IDE.
+One of the easiest ways to do this is, of course, to use the [GraphQL Playground](https://api.veritone.com/v3/graphq) web IDE.

 ## Check the Engine's Availability